-^d Of the total 5,541.3 ac-ft/yr under the 1975 combined permit, the LACWU owns 70 percent (3,878.91 ac-ft/yr) and DOE owns 30 percent (1,662.39 ac-ft/yr).
+d Of the total 5,541.3 ac-ft/yr under the 1975 combined permit, the County owns 70 percent (3,878.91 ac-ft/yr) and DOE owns 30 percent (1,662.39 ac-ft/yr).

-The rights outlined in Table 4-1 are based on a permit application filed by U.S. Energy Research on May 29, 1975 to combine a series of previously licensed and declared water rights.
-That application requested a total right of 5,547.1 ac-ft/yr for municipal, industrial, and related purposes that could be diverted from any combination of permitted points of diversion.
+application requested a total right of 5,547.1 ac-ft/yr for municipal, industrial, and related purposes that could be diverted from any combination of permitted points of diversion.
 The OSE approved the application on October 30, 1975 with the exception of subtracting 5.8 ac-ft/yr for evaporation losses at Los Alamos Reservoir.
-Figure 4-1 shows the LACWU water diversions for 2010 to 2015 (these volumes were calculated by subtracting LANL demands from total diversions), and Figure 4-2 shows the LANL water use volumes for the same period, in comparison to their respective groundwater rights.
-Figure 4-3 shows the LACWU water diversions and LANL water use volume, along with the water rights for both entities.
-The LACWU has an extension of time for putting their rights to beneficial use that will expire on September 30, 2017.
+Figure 4-1 shows the DPU water diversions for 2010 to 2015 (these volumes were calculated by subtracting LANL demands from total diversions), and Figure 4-2 shows the LANL water use volumes for the same period, in comparison to their respective groundwater rights.
+Figure 4-3 shows the DPU water diversions and LANL water use volume, along with the water rights for both entities.
+The County has an extension of time for putting their rights to beneficial use that will expire on September 30, 2017.
+A request for a three-year extension of time was submitted on August 25, 2017 (Alarid, 2017).

-The LACWU (which is the sole water provider for LANL) leased the DOE-owned water rights from 2001 to 2011, when the lease expired.
-In May 2016, an application for permit to change an existing water right was filed jointly by DOE and the LACWU in support of the chromium plume control interim measure and chromium plume center characterization project (U.S. DOE and LACWU, 2016).
+The County (which is the sole water provider for LANL) leased the DOE-owned water rights from 2001 to 2011, when the lease expired.
+In May 2016, an application for permit to change an existing water right was filed jointly by DOE and the County in support of the chromium plume control interim measure and chromium plume center characterization project (U.S. DOE and LADPU, 2016).
 In addition, a Request for Emergency Authorization associated with the joint application was submitted, and emergency authorization was received on September 10, 2016 (NMOSE, 2016).
-The application and emergency authorization request were filed jointly because of the nature of the existing permitted rights between the DOE and the LACWU (U.S. DOE and LACWU, 2016).
+The application and emergency authorization request were filed jointly because of the nature of the existing permitted rights between the DOE and the County (U.S. DOE and LADPU, 2016).

-The application requests a change in purpose of use for groundwater to add groundwater remediation and additional groundwater points of diversion (PODs) to be used for control and future characterization of hexavalent chromium-contaminated groundwater at LANL (U.S. DOE and LACWU, 2016).
+The application requests a change in purpose of use for groundwater to add groundwater remediation and additional groundwater points of diversion (PODs) to be used for control and future characterization of hexavalent chromium-contaminated groundwater at LANL (U.S. DOE and LADPU, 2016).
 The application calls for 24 additional PODs (3 extraction wells, 6 injection wells, and 15 monitoring wells).
-The volume of water for this application is 679 ac-ft/yr (U.S. DOE and LACWU, 2016), and LANL also plans to file for return credits from the OSE.
-Operation of the additional PODs will not impair or increase the appropriation of water above the existing permitted water rights between DOE and the LACWU (5,541.3 ac-ft/yr total) (U.S. DOE and LACWU, 2016).
+The volume of water for this application is 679 ac-ft/yr (U.S. DOE and LADPU, 2016), and LANL also plans to file for return credits from the OSE.
+Operation of the additional PODs will not impair or increase the appropriation of water above the existing permitted water rights between DOE and the County (5,541.3 ac-ft/yr total) (U.S. DOE and LADPU, 2016).
 On September 10, 2016, the OSE approved the request for Emergency Authorization and issued Emergency Authorization, RG-00485 et al. (NMOSE, 2016).
-The LACWU continues to negotiate a new lease with DOE for the full 1,662.39 ac-ft/yr, for use by all customers, including LANL and the chromium interim measure (Meyers, 2016).
+The County continues to negotiate a new lease with DOE for the full 1,662.39 ac-ft/yr, for use by all customers, including LANL and the chromium interim measure (Meyers, 2016).